benshimonz/V1/README.md

 _**Q153:** Any dragon A that in each of at least 11 days - froze between 1 and 5 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q153.png)

+(Any A for which thaere are at least 10 splits

 _**Q252:** Any dragon B that in each of at least 11 days - was frozen by a dragon that on that day froze between 1 and 5 dragons_